sydasif/ansible-automation-lab/ansible-network-lab/01-intro.md

 Connection to 172.16.10.11 closed.
 ```

-### Run Your First Command
+### Run Your First Network Command (Ad-Hoc)

-Instead of manually connecting and running a command on the network device, you can retrieve its configuration with a single, stripped-down Ansible command
+Instead of manually connecting and running a command on the network device, you can retrieve its configuration with a single, stripped-down Ansible command.
+For more details on ad-hoc commands, refer to the [Ansible Ad-Hoc Commands](ansible-server/ad-hoc-commands.md) guide.

-:

 ```bash
 zolo@u22s:~$ ansible all -i 172.16.10.12, -c network_cli -u admin -k -m ios_facts -e ansible_network_os=ios